nanoblob-jpeg/Snow-Retreat-Grouper/README.md

 I am going to first finish this specialized version and then see if I can completely generalize the program so that you can make groups out of anything based on any attribute and being able to weigh certain things more than other.

+GUI will be coming soon but currently, using the console is easier.